Easter: Easter food

-Paskha (also spelled pascha, or pasha) is a Slavic festive dish made in Eastern Orthodox countries which consists of food that is forbidden during the fast of Great Lent.
+Paskha is a Slavic festive dish made in Eastern Orthodox countries which consists of food that is forbidden during the fast of Great Lent.
 It is made during Holy Week and then brought to Church on Great Saturday to be blessed after the Paschal Vigil.
 The name of the dish comes from Pascha, the Eastern Orthodox celebration of Easter.
-Besides Russia, Ukraine, etc. Pasha is also often served in Finland.
-Cheese paskha is a traditional Easter dish made from tvorog (like cottage cheese, творог), which is white, symbolizing the purity of Christ, the Paschal Lamb, and the joy of the Resurrection.
+Pasha is also often served in Finland.
+Cheese paskha is a traditional Easter dish made from tvorog (like cottage cheese), which is white, symbolizing the purity of Christ, the Paschal Lamb, and the joy of the Resurrection.
 It is formed in a mold, traditionally in the shape of a truncated pyramid which symbolizes the first Passover in Egypt, a nod to Christianity's early Jewish beginnings and a reminder that the Last Supper of Jesus was a Passover Seder.
 Others believe the pyramid is a symbol of the Trinity, the Church, or the Tomb of Christ.
 It is usually served as an accompaniment to rich Easter breads called paska in Ukraine and kulich in Russia (where the "paskha" name is also used in the Southern regions).
 The Easter foods; bread and cheese paska are very rich and made of many dairy items given up during Great Lent.
 They are brought to church on Easter to be blessed by the priest.